JulianGriffin11/SQL_Projects/Project 1 - Job Jury/project_sql/README.md

 ### 🔑 **Key Findings:**
-1. **Top 5 Skills**:
-   - SQL
-   - Excel
-   - Python
-   - Tableau
-   - R
-2. Among these, **Python** commands the highest average salary.
+1. Among these top skills, **Python** commands the highest average salary.
-3. Skills like SQL and Excel remain highly in demand, offering consistent opportunities.
+2. Skills like SQL and Excel remain highly in demand, offering consistent opportunities.

 ---